ochen1/BetterDiscordPlugins/README.md

 ![Screenshot for CrowdedControlPanel](/CrowdedControlPanel/CrowdedControlPanel_01.png?raw=true "Screenshot for CrowdedControlPanel")

+## SeeNoLoading
+Removes the loading indicator for PluginRepo and ThemeRepo.

 ## SurpressDOMToolsWarning
 Surpress the common warning "These custom functions on HTMLElement will be removed." from being printed to the console logs.